nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Staff <u>lists elderly contacts by priority (UC02)</u>.
-2. Staff inputs INDEX or NRIC of elderly they want to know the call history of.
+2. Staff requests for the call history of the elderly, selecting the elderly by INDEX or NRIC.
 3. ContactMate updates view to show a list of calls along with their corresponding notes made to a specific elderly.

 	Use case ends.